 WHAT DOES THE DAY IN MVP LOOK LIKE?

-The day for our Breakfast Club will look a bit different than that of our regular daycare program.
+The day for MVP will look a bit different than that of our regular daycare program.
 By following a more structured schedule, we are able to provide more opportunities for success through predictability.
-The following is a glimpse into what the day will look like for the dogs:
+Each day will vary but the following is a glimpse into some of the options we have each day;

 It’s important to get some energy out early in the day so that they can then have the ability to be calm and more focused when they start their work sessions.
 We’ll play ball, tug, find it, body awareness games, and perhaps one on one time with another dog.

 During this time dogs will be worked with individually on impulse control and confidence-building games like obstacle courses, balance, fetch, tricks, recall games, find it games, and more.
 Our experienced trainer will work one on one with your dog to engage their brain not just their body.
 Mentally enrichment is as important as the physical part.
 We also are fortunate to have a head trainer with dog sports experience.
 Each month Rebeccah does a “sport of the month” and all dogs get to try their paw it something new.

 One of the skills that we find valuable is the ability of a dog to relax in our kennel area.
 During this time dogs will be offered their lunch* (if it is something you usually provide) and be expected to settle quietly in their crate/kennel.

 *most dogs over a year old do not need lunch